Regularization by 1/2-Laplacian and vanishing viscosity approximation of HJB equations: Introduction

-For $1<s< 2$, the question of regularization was first answered by C. Imbert \cite{Imbert: 2005ft}.
+For $1<s< 2$, the question on regularization was first answered by C. Imbert \cite{Imbert: 2005ft}.
 It was shown, under certain conditions, that the unique viscosity solution of \eqref{eq:HJB-eq-viscous} is indeed of class $C^{1,2}$.
-In other words, the perturbed equation \eqref{eq:HJB-eq-viscous} is classically weldefined and perturbation has the same effect as classical parabolic regularization.
+In other words, the perturbed equation \eqref{eq:HJB-eq-viscous} is classically welldefined and the perturbation has the same effect as classical parabolic regularization.
 In \cite{Imbert: 2005ft}, the author also gives a condition on the Hamiltonian $H$ under which $u^\epsilon$ becomes $C^\infty$.
 The $L^\infty$-error bound on $u^\epsilon- u$ is estimated to be of the order $\eps^{\frac{1}{s}}$.
 The error estimate for vanishing viscosity approximation in \cite{Imbert: 2005ft} is optimal, and it was a significant improvement over the earlier result in \cite{Jakobsen:2005jy} which was of the order $\eps^{\frac{1}{2}}$.
 The results in \cite{Imbert: 2005ft} are new but mostly along the expected lines for the following reasons.
-The equation \eqref{eq:HJB-eq-viscous} could be seen as a perturbation of the fractional heat equation and, if $ s> 1$, this equation has similar regularizing property.
+The equation \eqref{eq:HJB-eq-viscous} could be seen as a perturbation of the fractional heat equation

+and, if $ s> 1$, this equation has similar regularity property.
 Therefore, going by classical parabolic regularization results, it is only natural to anticipate that \eqref{eq:HJB-eq-viscous} will have smooth solutions and results in \cite{Imbert: 2005ft} confirm this.
 For $s < 1$, the dominant derivative is of first order and featured by the Hamiltonian $H$ and therefore it is not fair to expect any further regularization.
 In this case, it is well documented in the literature ( cf. \cite{Kiselev:2008}) that equation \eqref{eq:HJB-eq-viscous} will not have smooth solutions in general, the viscosity solutions are at best Lipschtiz continuous for Lipschtiz initial data.